Tax Guide for Home-Based Businesses

 You sell home-made holiday ornaments from your home and at special events.
 You may generally purchase the items you use to make ornaments tax free, by giving your supplier a timely resale certificate.
 At the special event, as a promotion for your business, you give away small ornaments.
 You will be considered the consumer of any ornaments you give away and you will owe use tax on the purchase price of the material you used to make the ornaments.

-If you purchase goods that you plan to resell for your home-based business, you can purchase the goods without paying tax to your vendors by providing them with a resale certificate.
+If you purchase goods for your home-based business that you plan to resell, you can purchase the goods without paying tax to your vendors by providing them with a resale certificate.
 1

 When your vendor accepts a valid resale certificate in good faith and in a timely manner, the vendor does not owe tax on that sale.
 You can provide CDTFA-230, General Resale Certificate, to your vendor when purchasing goods you will resell in the regular course of your business operations.